Hans Gude: Berlin Academy of Art

 Gude would spend a few weeks each summer near the Baltic coast where he drew material for numerous paintings of Ahlbeck and Rügen.
 Although Gude filled these paintings with more figures than his earlier works, his focus was still on accurately capturing the scene and especially the landscape.

-As the century drew to a close the established art academies faced 'secession' movements from groups of artists looking to branch of into different style.
+As the century drew to a close the established art academies faced 'secession' movements from groups of artists looking to branch off into different styles.
 Gude rallied around his friend Anton von Werner in defending the academies, going so far as to mock "the so-called Symbolism" movement.
 As Gude approached the end of his life he felt more and more unable to keep up with the changes in the art world.
 After a disappointing exhibition in Kristiania in 1902 Gude wrote to Johan Martin Nielssen: